-This bill extends the sunset date for the Medical Board of California, the Osteopathic Medical Board of California, the Podiatric Medical Board of California, and the Physician Assistant Board and makes additional technical changes, statutory improvements, and policy reforms stemming from the joint sunset review oversight of the programs.
-This bill extends the Physician Assistant Board's operations until January 1, 2026.
-It also makes various technical changes requested by the Physician Assistant Board, including deleting outdated requirements related to examination and removing references to the Board being under the jurisdiction of the Medical Board.
+This bill extended the sunset date for the Medical Board of California, the Osteopathic Medical Board of California, the Podiatric Medical Board of California, and the Board and makes additional technical changes, statutory improvements, and policy reforms stemming from the joint sunset review oversight of the programs.
+This bill extended the Board's operations until January 1, 2026.
+It also made various technical changes requested by the Board, including deleting outdated requirements related to examination and removing references to the Board being under the jurisdiction of the Medical Board.